Cambodia: Music

 Traditional Cambodian music dates back as far as the Khmer Empire.
-Royal dances like the Apsara Dance are icons of the Cambodian culture as are the Mahori ensembles that accompany them.
-More rural forms of music include Chapei and Ayai.
-The former is popular among the older generation and is most often a solo performance of a man plucking a Cambodian guitar (chapei) in between a cappella verses.
-The lyrics usually have moral or religious theme.

-A Yai can be performed solo or by a man and woman and is often comedic in nature.
-It is a form of lyrical poetry, often full of double entendres, that can be either scripted or completely impromptu and ad-libbed.
-When sung by a duo, the man and women take turns, "answering" the other's verse or posing riddles for the other to solve, with short instrumental breaks in between verses.
-Pleng kaah (lit. "wedding music") is a set of traditional music and songs played both for entertainment and as accompaniment for the various ceremonial parts of a traditional, days-long Khmer wedding.

-Cambodian popular music is performed with western style instruments or a mixture of traditional and western instruments.
+Popular music is performed with western style instruments or a mixture of traditional and western instruments.
 Dance music is composed in particular styles for social dances.
 The music of crooner Sinn Sisamouth, Ros Sereysothea, and Pen Ran from the 1960s to the 1970s is considered to be the classic pop music of Cambodia.
-During the Khmer Rouge Revolution, many classic and popular singers of the 1960s and 1970s were murdered, starved to death, or overwork to death by the Khmer Rouge. and many original master tapes from the period were lost or destroyed.
+During the Khmer Rouge revolution, some singers of the 1960s and 1970s were murdered, starved to death, or overwork to death by the Khmer Rouge.

-In the 1980s, Keo Surath, (a refugee resettled in the United States) and others carried on the legacy of the classic singers, often remaking their popular songs.
-The 1980s and 1990s also saw the rise in popularity of kantrum, a music style of the Khmer Surin set to modern instrumentation.
+In the 1980s, Keo Surath, (a refugee resettled in the United States) and others carried on the legacy of the classic singers, sometimes remaking their popular songs.
+The 1980s and 1990s saw the rise in popularity of kantrum, a music style of the Khmer Surin set to modern instrumentation.

-The Australian hip hop group Astronomy Class has recorded with Kak Channthy, a native born Cambodian female singer.
+The Australian hip hop group Astronomy Class has recorded with Kak Channthy, a native-born Cambodian female singer.

-The Dengue Fever rock and roll band features a Cambodian female singer and back-up band from California.
-It is classified as "world music" and combines Cambodian music with Western-style rock.